Discussion in 'Post Your Photos' started by TomT, Jul 6, 2010.

 Do you have a slip ring or just a large guage wire to unwind itself?

--I switched over to straight 6 gauge welding cable from the turbine to the rectifier here.
-No slip ring.
+I switched over to straight 6 gauge welding cable from the turbine to the rectifier here.
+I have no slip ring.

 42 volts ----Still had a shutter.